lloc/wordpress-plugins-phpunit/README.md

 ## Step 3

-Let's create a directory that will be the home for a small test-class named *WcctaTest.php*:
+Create a directory that will give a home to a small test-class named _WcctaTest.php_:

     mkdir -p tests/wccta